Complete Guide for PMP Project Description

 • Duplicate copies of project objectives when you have multiple similar projects.

 There is a link where you can access your complete application before you click the submit button.
-Once you submit and you identify a critical error, the only thing the audit team can do is reject your application, and you will have to complete the whole application again.
+Once you submit and identify a critical error, the only thing the audit team can do is reject your application, and you will have to complete the whole application again.

 Next Step – Get Ready for PMP Exam